 Each homework submission has a "README" section where you can write notes for the grader.
 If you think a bit of collaboration may have crossed the line, mention it in your README notes for that homework.
 You can never get in honor code trouble for collaboration mentioned in this way.

 The CS101 infrastructure that supports our work within the browser is pretty advanced, so it only works with the most recent versions of Firefox, Chrome and Safari.
 Chrome and Safari will work, but Firefox provides much better error messages which can be a big help, so Firefox is recommended: get firefox.
-Microsoft Internet Explorer is a little iffy but might work.
+Microsoft Internet browsers are a little iffy but might work.

 Below is an weekly topic plan.
 Some weeks focus on coding, and other weeks have topics lectures such as "networking" or "bits and bytes".
 Often there will be a homework due Monday covering the topics of the previous week.